-Venue – Foster Park, Goulds Road, Rolleston (hubbed with hockey, table tennis, touch)
+Venue – Foster Park, Goulds Road, Rolleston (hubbed with Hockey, Touch & Volleyball)

 Rules: The Koru Games Ultimate Competition will be played under the following rules, based on WFDF rules.